xNok/pystatemachine/articles/0_tips_for_better_python_cli.md

 One very common usage of Python is to create toobox, to help you complete repeatable task.
 If you are reading this article I am sure that you when throuth the process of creating a automation script in Python.
 At some point, you started refactoring your script to make it a proper command line tool.
 Adding argument, configuration, prompt and instructions.

 Since it is such a commun task.
-I decided to compile and share my best trick I try to add to my command line whenever I create on.
+I decided to compile and share my best trick I try to add to my command line whenever I create one.

 ## 1 Choose the right tool to parse your arguments